Prince Edward, Duke of Kent: Marriage and personal life

 Edward met Katharine Worsley while he was based at Catterick Garrison.
-She was the only daughter of Sir William Worsley, 4th Baronet, and his wife Joyce Morgan Brunner.
-Princess Marina reportedly disapproved of her son's choice for a bride and twice forbade the match before agreeing to the marriage in 1961.
-On 8 June 1961, the couple married at York Minster.
-She converted to Catholicism in 1994, but because the conversion occurred during and not before their marriage, it did not cause him to lose his place in the line of succession, as the Act of Settlement 1701 only applied where the spouse was a Catholic at the time of marriage.
-The disqualification by marrying a Catholic was removed by the Succession to the Crown Act 2013.
+She was the only daughter of Sir William Worsley, 4th Baronet, and his wife, Joyce Morgan Brunner.
+Marina reportedly disapproved of her son's choice of bride and twice forbade the match before agreeing to the marriage in 1961.
+On 8 June 1961, the couple married in York Minster.
+Katharine converted to Catholicism in 1994, but because the conversion occurred during, and not before, their marriage, it did not cause Edward to lose his place in the line of succession, as the Act of Settlement 1701 applied only where the spouse was a Catholic at the time of marriage.
+The disqualification for marrying a Catholic was removed by the Succession to the Crown Act 2013.

 The couple have three living children: